antimof/UxPlay/README.txt

 what version UxPlay claims to be.

 # Changelog

+1.71 2024-12-10 Add support for HTTP Live Streaming (HLS), initially only for YouTube movies

 1.70 2024-10-04 Add support for 4K (h265) video (resolution 3840 x
 2160).
 Fix issue with GStreamer \>= 1.24 when client sleeps, then wakes.